-- People who are sleep deprived - People who are physically tired - People under the influence of drugs or alcohol - Anyone who has ever experienced epileptic seizures or sensory disturbances triggered by flashing light effects - SOME LIGHT PATTERNS MAY INDUCE SEIZURES IN PERSONS WITH NO PRIOR HISTORY OF EPILEPSY. - Do not use the device near any medical equipment or equipment that is automatically controlled, such as automatic doors or fire alarms.
-Electromagnetic interference from the device may cause such equipment to malfunction and cause an accident. - Do not disassemble or modify the 3D glasses.
-This could cause a fire to occur or the images to appear abnormal when viewing, causing you to feel ill. - Do not leave the 3D glasses or any parts supplied with the glasses within reach of children.
+- People who are sleep deprived - · People who are physically tired - People under the influence of drugs or alcohol - Anyone who has ever experienced epileptic seizures or sensory disturbances triggered by flashing light effects - SOME LIGHT PATTERNS MAY INDUCE SEIZURES IN PERSONS WITH NO PRIOR HISTORY OF EPILEPSY. - Do not use the device near any medical equipment or equipment that is automatically controlled, such as automatic doors or fire alarms.
+Electromagnetic interference from the device may cause such equipment to malfunction and cause an accident. - Do not leave the 3D glasses or any parts supplied with the glasses within reach of children.
 They could be accidentally swallowed.
-If anything is accidentally swallowed, contact a doctor immediately. - Do not place the 3D glasses in a fire or on a heat source, or leave them unattended in a location subject to high temperatures.
-Because this device has a built-in rechargeable lithium battery, it could cause burns or a fire if it ignites or explodes. - When charging the 3D glasses, only use the supplied charging cable and connect the cable to the USB port designated by Epson.
-Do not charge the 3D glasses using other devices as it may cause the battery to leak, overheat, ignite, or explode. - Do not drop the 3D glasses or press too forcefully on them.
-If the glass sections or other parts are broken, an injury could occur.
-Store the glasses in the soft case supplied with them. - Be careful of the edges of the frame when wearing the 3D glasses and do not place your finger in any of the moving sections such as the hinges.
+If anything is accidentally swallowed, contact a doctor immediately. - Be careful of the edges of the frame when wearing the 3D glasses and do not place your finger in any of the moving sections such as the hinges.
 Otherwise you could injure your eyes or fingers. - When disposing of the 3D glasses, follow any local rules and regulations.